View count: 144920

 (2) Office of Academic Affairs Website/Tuition and Miscellaneous Charges/Print Payment Forms and Receipt Inquiry System

 Students who have completed payment may apply for withdrawing from courses with instructors' approval.
-Applications should be submitted from the first day of class until the day before the course ends (if the course end date falls on a holiday, the application deadline will be moved to the last working day before the course end date).
+Applications should be submitted from the course start date to the course end date (if the course end date falls on a holiday, the application deadline will be moved to the last working day before the course end date).
 For students who wish to apply for course withdrawal, please log into the NTNU Portal/Educational administration related system/Academic Affairs Information System (Student Version)/Information about Course Enrollment/Application for Course Withdrawal.
 Please note that any fees paid for the course will not be refunded if students withdraw from a course.
 For detailed information and system operation manuals, please refer to the Course Withdrawal webpage.

 8. Students Enrolling in Courses at Other Universities (excluding NTU and NTUST)